top of page

 I have never forgotten how powerful one simple invitation like this is because it so authentically emulates how Jesus Himself taught us by inviting His first Disciples.

-My invitation to come home over forty years ago completely transformed my life and my entire family including a wonderful wife, two successful sons and daughters-in-law, four amazing grandchildren and Goddaughter.
-We love her family as much as our own flesh and blood because we equally share Jesus’s own flesh and blood.
+My invitation to come home over forty years ago completely transformed my life and my entire family including a wonderful wife, successful sons and daughters-in-law, four amazing grandchildren and Goddaughter.
+We equally love our Church family because we all share Jesus’s own flesh and blood.
 Our love grows because God IS love.
 The Holy Spirit is the love flowing eternally between the Father and Son so abundantly that it spills over to include us!
 So, this love’s very essence compels us to share it.
 All Catholics are called to welcome home others to the Trinity’s eternal love and the peace and joy of living our Catholic faith.